memmaa/cock-heroine/README.md

 # Why?
 The year is 2015.
 Cock Hero movies have been around for a while, but technology hasn't caught up yet.
 Some Cock Hero videos have simple beats - maybe they're a bit boring.
 Others have intricate and difficult ones - that's fun, but getting them right takes your attention away from the video.
 If only there was a better way...
-Neither the fleshlight launch nor funscripts will emerge for a couple of years, and 'beats only' tracks are a distant fantasy.
+Neither the fleshlight launch nor funscripts will emerge for a couple of years, and 'beats only' audio tracks are a distant fantasy.
 The author has an arduino, a collection of vibrating toys, and a mission: to make them play cock hero.

 # Is this another funscript editor?